 Results

 The results for the regression models are in Table 2.
-Consistent with the hypotheses, people who report a father in their network of activities with whom they are emotionally close have more ties overall, and more male ties, but not more female ties.
+Consistent with the hypotheses, people who report a father in their network of activities with whom they are emotionally close have more ties overall, and more male ties, but not more female ties. (put in numeric amount).
 However, those who name a father in their network who is not also regarded as close do not have significantly more social ties compared to those who do not name a father in their social activities network.
 A change in reference category (not shown) indicates that those who have a “close” father are likely to name more social ties relative to those who name him but don’t consider him “close.”
 There was no distinction between having a father in the network who was not designated as ‘close’ versus no named father, indicating that presence alone is not sufficient for a positive impact.
 Comparatively, none of the comparable variables for mothers were significant.
 Men, that is the sons, had significantly more male ties than did daughters, but significantly fewer female ties.
 We tested the interaction between sons and close fathers and named fathers but found no significant results.

 When a father is physically accessible, that is, lives within one hour, then the number of all ties, and female ties, is higher.
 This may be due to a higher propensity for married parents to live near children, whereas divorced fathers may live farther away (Lawton et al. 1994) and mothers are likely more associated with managing all social relationships compared to fathers.

 The impact of attachment is also seen in the variable for whether parents were divorced.
 Here we find a negative effect on the number of all ties and male ties.
 Life course status also has an impact on total ties as expected: married egos have fewer total and male ties, there is no significant effect of having a new baby but getting a new job is associated with higher total ties.